 - They can significantly increase the yield (return) on a portfolio while also increasing its diversification.

-- Their risk-return characteristics may be minimally or negatively correlated with other assets in a portfolio, leading to a lower portfolio volatility.
+- Their risk-return characteristics may be minimally or negatively correlated with other assets in a portfolio, leading to lower portfolio volatility.

 - Investing in alt-assets may grant you access to some of the most skilled investment managers available.

 - Alternative asset portfolios generally utilize more complicated strategies than you would find in traditional asset management and require some level of investment knowledge or sophistication to fully understand.